Russia accused of ‘kidnapping’ head of Ukraine nuclear plant | Federal News Network

-KYIV, Ukraine (AP) — Ukraine’s nuclear power provider accused Russia on Saturday of “kidnapping” the head of Europe’s largest nuclear power plant, a facility now occupied by Russian troops.
+KYIV, Ukraine (AP) — Russian forces blindfolded and detained the head of Europe’s largest nuclear plant, Ukraine’s nuclear power provider said Saturday, reigniting long-simmering fears over the plant’s security.

+The alleged kidnapping on Friday apparently took place shortly after Russian President Vladimir Putin escalated his war in Ukraine and pushed it into a new, dangerous phase by annexing four Ukrainian regions that Moscow fully or partially controls and heightening threats of nuclear force.

-Russian forces seized the director-general of the , Ihor Murashov, around 4 p.m.
-Friday, Ukrainian state nuclear company Energoatom said.
+In a possible attempt to secure Moscow’s hold on the newly annexed territory, Russian forces seized the director-general of the Zaporizhzhia Nuclear Power Plant, Ihor Murashov, around 4 p.m.
+Friday, the Ukrainian state nuclear company Energoatom said.

+Putin on Friday signed treaties to absorb the Luhansk, Donetsk, Kherson and Zaporizhzhia regions of Ukraine, including the area around the nuclear plant.

 Energoatom said Russian troops stopped Murashov’s car, blindfolded him and then took him to an undisclosed location.

-KYIV, Ukraine (AP) — Ukraine’s nuclear power provider accused Russia on Saturday of “kidnapping” the head of Europe’s largest nuclear power plant, a facility now occupied by Russian troops.

-Russian forces seized the director-general of the , Ihor Murashov, around 4 p.m.
-Friday, Ukrainian state nuclear company Energoatom said.

-“His detention by (Russia) jeopardizes the safety of Ukraine and Europe’s largest nuclear power plant,” said Energoatom President Petro Kotin said.
+“His detention by (Russia) jeopardizes the safety of Ukraine and Europe’s largest nuclear power plant,” said Energoatom President Petro Kotin, demanding the director’s immediate release.

 Russia did not immediately acknowledge seizing the plant director.

+The International Atomic Energy Agency said Saturday that Russia told it that “the director-general of the Zaporizhzhia nuclear power plant was temporarily detained to answer questions.”
+The Vienna-based IAEA did not immediately elaborate.

-The Zaporizhzhia plant repeatedly has been caught in the crossfire of the war in Ukraine.
-Ukrainian technicians continued running it after Russian troops seized the power station. was shut down in September amid ongoing shelling near the facility.
+The power plant repeatedly has been caught in the crossfire of the war in Ukraine.
+Ukrainian technicians continued running the power station after Russian troops seized it.
+Its last reactor was shut down in September as a precautionary measure as constant shelling nearby damaged electric transmission lines to the plant.

-The International Atomic Energy Agency, which has staff at the plant, did not immediately acknowledge Energoatom’s claim of Murashov’s capture by the Russians.
+The plant is a strategic trophy for Russia and has triggered worldwide concern as the only nuclear plant caught up in modern warfare.
+Active fighting nearby means it’s unlikely to start producing electricity again soon even if Russia installs its own management.

+It is like a town unto itself, with some 11,000 workers before the war.
+While many have fled amid the fighting, others have stayed to ensure the safety of its radioactive material and structures.

 Copyright